pietrorampini/UpdateChecker/CUSTOMIZATION.md

 # Customization
 ## UpdateChecker object methods

-This is the base code.
+This is the base code:
 ```java
 UpdateChecker checker = new UpdateChecker(this);
 checker.start();